Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Andrew Heaney (5-5) to the mound for his 16th start this season.
+- Martin Perez (7-3) will take to the mound for the Rangers and make his 17th start of the season.

-- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

-- Heaney has two starts in a row of five innings or more.
+- Perez has three starts in a row of five innings or more.

-- In 15 appearances this season, he has finished three without allowing an earned run.
+- He has finished two appearances without allowing an earned run in 16 chances this season.

 |Opponent